 Experiencing the natural world and letting it run through me has also given me permission to seek new ways of communicating.
 It is half a lifetime ago that I last identified as an artist.
 My writing never seemed an artistic practice but a technical craft.
 Having thrown myself into poetry had over heels I am rethinking this dualism.

 Naturally, the artist struggles just as much as the craftsperson.
-She struggles with the world/word typo.
-She gets frustrated when words fail her.
-But she has come to learn that art and life are ever ongoing processes of trying.
+They struggle with the world/word typo.
+They get frustrated when words fail her.
+But they have come to learn that art and life are ever ongoing processes of trying.
 When I write I try to express my way of being in the world.
 Zadie Smith.
 The emphasis is, as always, on trying.

 Today, whenever I feel grief and anxiety wash through me I rise from my desk, slip into my boots and get out of doors.
 I open the window, even in the darkness and cold of winter.
 Being under the weather isn’t all bad.
 Call it participation or osmosis, call it being present.
 Outdoors I am a more powerful person.